radiantearth/stac-browser/README.md

 ### Use an existing image

-You can add an existing image from [Packages](https://github.com/radiantearth/stac-browser/pkgs/container/stac-browser) to your docker-compose.yml:
+Since version 3.1.1, you can add an existing image from [Packages](https://github.com/radiantearth/stac-browser/pkgs/container/stac-browser) to your docker-compose.yml:
 ```
 services:
   stac-browser: